BellerophonMobile/goflagbuilder/README.md

-gobuildflags
+GoFlagBuilder
 ============

-Package gobuildflags constructs command line flags and a file parser to manipulate a given structure.
+GoFlagBuilder provides simple tools to construct command line flags and a file parser to manipulate a given structure.
 It uses reflection to traverse a potentially hierarchical object of structs and maps and install handlers in Go's standard flag package.
-Constructed parsers simply scan given documents line by line and apply any key/value pairs found.
+Constructed parsers scan given documents line by line and apply key/value pairs found.

 Constructed flags have the form Foo=..., Bar=...,Obj.Field=... and so on.
 Maps and exposed fields of structs with primitive types are